MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/fileserverresourcemanager/Get-FsrmQuota.md

 Specifies the local folder that contains the quota.

 This parameter supports recursive and wildcard paths.
-To specify a recursive path, add \... to a path.
+To specify a recursive path one level deep, add an asterisk (*) to a path.
-For example, C:\ Share01\...
-indicates all of the quotas in C:\ Share1 plus all the quotas in any and all subfolders of C:\ Share01.
+For example, C:\Share\* indicates the quota in C:\Share plus all the quotas in any and all subfolders of C:\Share\ .
 To specify a wildcard in a path, you can add the asterisk (*) and the question mark (?) to a path.
-For example, C:\ Share01\*A indicates all of the quotas in C:\ Share01 plus all the quotas in subfolders of C:\ Share01 that have a name that begins with the letter A.
+For example, C:\Share01\A* indicates the quota in C:\Share plus all the quotas in subfolders of C:\Share\ that have a name that begins with the letter A.

 ```yaml
 Type: String